cnorick/curse-of-strahd-notes/Session Notes/Session 2.md

 - Shortly after entering, the party splits up
 	- [[Anakir]] and [[Pelanil]] run upstairs, chasing the sound of a harpsicord
 	- The rest of the group stays on the first floor as [[Bardolf]] searches for loot
 		- [[Bardolf]], taken by the quality of the dining room drapes, tears them to shreds as he tries to cut them down.
-He pockets the s
+He pockets the silverware instead
+	- [[Shalooti]] explores a room full of stuffed wolves, and finds herself a deck of playing cards